jaclu/tmux-menus/docs/CustomMenus.md

 - **Submenus**: If you want to exclude certain scripts (e.g., submenus) from being listed in the index, place them in a subdirectory under `custom_items/`.
-  These scripts will still trigger re-indexing but will not appear in the main Custom items index.
+  These scripts will still be cached.

 ---